Customer relationship management: Examples

 Research has found a 5% increase in customer retention boosts lifetime customer profits by 50% on average across multiple industries, as well as a boost of up to 90% within specific industries such as insurance.
 Companies that have mastered customer relationship strategies have the most successful CRM programs.
 For example, MBNA Europe has had a 75% annual profit growth since 1995.
 The firm heavily invests in screening potential cardholders.
 Once proper clients are identified, the firm retains 97% of its profitable customers.
 They implement CRM by marketing the right products to the right customers.
 The firm's customers' card usage is 52% above the industry norm, and the average expenditure is 30% more per transaction.
 Also 10% of their account holders ask for more information on cross-sale products.

-Amazon has also seen great success through its customer proposition.
+Amazon has also seen successes through its customer proposition.
 The firm implemented personal greetings, collaborative filtering, and more for the customer.
 They also used CRM training for the employees to see up to 80% of customers repeat.